Information and FAQs

 Prices are listed on each tour page in the dropdown menu, and include the following:

 - all your accommodation on the tour

 - cooked 'full English/Scottish/Welsh' breakfast each morning in Britain

 - entrance to all gardens or other attractions

 - our personal service throughout

 There are also occasions where we may include refreshments or meals not ordinarily included in the price of the tour – such as morning coffee, a lunch or picnic lunch or afternoon tea – but this will be clearly stated in the itinerary.
-This is not to be confused with daily references in our itineraries to lunch, where it indicates the place we suggest lunch is taken and that we have allowed time for it.

 The price specifically excludes the following:

 - dinner on the final day